Why You Should Wear a Bandana, Headband or Sweatbands Under Your Helmet

 bandana cyclists

-As we touched upon above, motorcycle bandanas are both functional as well as fashionable, identity building pieces.
+As we touched upon above, motorcycle bandanas are both functional and fashionable, identity-building pieces.

 Here is a list of the top 5 reasons why bikers wear bandanas under their helmets:

 1. Keep the sweat out of your eyes: Bandanas soak up any sweat that forms on your brow.
-If you’re out riding on a hot day, the last thing you want is for sweat to be dripping in your eyes, stinging them and affecting your vision.
+If you’re out riding on a hot day, the last thing you want is sweat dripping into your eyes, stinging them and affecting your vision.

-1. Warms your head: If you’re out riding in icy conditions on the other hand, bandanas work as an extra layer of insulation against the harsh elements.
+1. Warms your head: If you’re out riding in icy conditions, bandanas work as an extra layer of insulation against the harsh elements.
 They act as a liner and add that extra level between you and the elements you’re exposed to.

 1. Tames your hair: Biker culture is so much more than just the bike.
-It’s rebellion against societal norms and not caring what you’re expected to do.
+It’s a rebellion against societal norms and a refusal to care about what you’re expected to do.
 If you’ve let your hair grow, then tying it up in a bandana keeps it from flowing back in the wind and whipping you in the face when taking corners.

-1. Protects your scalp: Not everyone is blessed with the ability to grow long flowing locks of hair.
+1. Protects your scalp: Not everyone is blessed with the ability to grow long, flowing locks.
 A bandana helps protect your bald scalp from rubbing against the helmet.
 After all, scalp irritation is the last thing you want on a long ride.

-1. Adds personality to your look: As bandanas have shifted toward fashion icons, their designs have become just as important as their functionality.
+1. Adds personality to your look: As bandanas have become a fashion staple, their designs have become just as important as their functionality.
 Bananas allow you to express yourself and your affiliation.
 When you stop for a break and take off your helmet, the right bandana means there’s no mistaking who you are and what you stand for.

 How to wear a biker bandana